Health Information and Informatics Management Faculty

 Terri has volunteered for various assignments at the local and state levels.
 These include being President of the Inland Area Health Information Association (IAHIA) for two separate terms, serving as a member of the California Health Information Association’s (CHIA) Academics Committee, contributing to the CHIA Journal, and co-presenting for various IAHIA and CHIA educational sessions.

-Ryan Stephan, Instructor
+Ryan Stephan, Assistant Professor

-| Braden Tabisula, Assistant Professor
+| Braden Tabisula, Assistant Professor|

 Braden Tabisula, MBA, RHIA, CHDA is an Assistant Professor at Loma Linda University in Loma Linda, California, and is currently Program Director of the Health Informatics, MS program.
 He completed his baccalaureate studies at Loma Linda University in Health Information Management, and his MBA from the University of Redlands in Redlands, California.
 Currently, Tabisula is enrolled as a PhD student at Claremont Graduate University in the Computer Information Systems and Technology program.
 After spending three years in operations, Tabisula began his career in academia in 2013.